rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 product_url: dedicated-hosting
 ---

 Firewall Manager v2 is a tool within the MyRackspace portal that allows you to manage your Cisco firewall.
-The security of your Rackspace environment begins at your Cisco firewall.
-Misconfigurations in network access policies on your firewall can lead to unwanted network exposure and potential compromise.

 This article describes the access-list rule feature of Firewall Manager v2.